pgailinas/dip-ai-image-detection/docs/index.md

 # DIP-Based AI Image Detection

-This tutorial presents a **feature-driven Digital Image Processing (DIP)** approach for detecting AI-generated images using engineered image statistics and machine learning.
+This tutorial presents a complete **Digital Image Processing (DIP) and machine learning pipeline** for detecting AI-generated images using engineered image statistics rather than end-to-end deep learning.

-Instead of relying on end-to-end deep learning or generator-specific artifacts, the method focuses on **generalizable statistical differences** between real and synthetic images.
+The project investigates whether compact, interpretable DIP features can capture meaningful differences between real and synthetic images across multiple image sources and AI generators.

-## Overview
+## Project Overview

-Each image is represented by a fixed **26-dimensional DIP feature vector**, composed of:
+Each image is represented by a fixed **26-dimensional DIP feature vector** composed of:

-- **Gradient-based features** (edge strength and orientation structure)
+- **Gradient-based features** — edge strength, gradient variation, and orientation structure
-- **Spatial features** (intensity and texture statistics)
+- **Spatial features** — intensity statistics, entropy, texture, and local variation
-- **Frequency-domain features** (spectral energy and distribution)
+- **Frequency-domain features** — spectral energy distribution and radial frequency behavior

-These features provide a compact, interpretable representation of image structure suitable for classical machine learning models.
+These handcrafted features are used with classical machine learning models to evaluate AI-image detection performance in a transparent and CPU-friendly workflow.

 ## Pipeline Overview